rux-lang/Web/src/api/io/index.md

 ## Platform support

-Implemented on illumos, Linux, macOS, and Windows. **BSD is not implemented yet** — the package has no BSD backend, so a program that prints or reads there does not build for that target.
+Implemented on BSD, Linux, macOS, and Windows.

 ## Values as text